SystemsApproach/ops/monitor.rst

 those details are specified by an agreed-upon data model.
 The OpenTelemetry project is now defining one such model, building on the earlier OpenTracing project.
-Notably, however, the problem is complex, especially with respect to (1) reducing the overhead of tracing so as to not negatively impact performance, and (2) extracting meaningful high-level information from a collection of per-transaction traces.
+Notably, however, the problem is complex, especially with respect to (1) minimizing the overhead of tracing so as to not negatively impact application performance, and (2) extracting meaningful high-level information from a collection of traces so as to make collecting it worthwhile.
 As a consequence, distributed tracing is the subject of significant ongoing research, and we can expect these definitions to evolve and mature in the foreseeable future.

 .. _reading_tracing:
 .. admonition:: Further Reading